 My parents offered a weekly night at the local YMCA where we swam together as a family.
 They took us to forests for long walks after church on Sundays.
 My mom played tennis and my dad biked to and from work.

 They modelled a healthy life and it became part of my sinew to exercise.
 I didn’t flinch at the 30-minute walk to school.
 My three older brothers also maintained healthy lifestyles.
 I believe that my parents’ behaviours set the example for us.

 Children are influenced more by what we as parents do than what we say.
 If you want your child to exercise more, you will need to “walk the talk” and be more active yourself.

 When I was young, I remember having to get up off the couch, walk across the living room to the television, and manually turn the knob to turn the channel.
 I’m sure that you’ve had the same experience.
 Although technology has improved our lives significantly, it has also made things a little too easy.

 Teach your children not to exercise just for the sake of exercise, but instead to incorporate fitness into your everyday.
-For example, pull out your bicycle and ride with your children to pick up your mail instead of driving.
+For example, bike with your children to pick up your mail instead of driving.
 Walk, bike or even roller-blade around the neighbourhood with the family pooch.
 Hike through the fields and pick wild flowers to make floral arrangements for gifts—a thoughtful gift for both yourself and your gift-receiver.
 Recruit the children to help bring the groceries into the house.